Different types of credit

 We understand that life can take unexpected turns.
 If you're finding your loan or credit card repayments difficult to make we may be able to offer assistance when you need it most.

-It might sound like a good idea to pay someone to help you fix your credit history, but credit repair agencies may not always be able to do what they claim.
+If you've got a bad credit history it can be tempting to pay someone to help you fix it, but credit repair agencies may not always be able to do what they claim.
 In most cases, default listings and other historical information cannot be removed from your credit report unless they are proven to be wrong.
-ASIC’s Money Smart site has some helpful information on what credit repair companies can and can’t do.
+ASIC’s Money Smart, opens in new window site has some helpful information on what credit repair companies can and can’t do.